-DIY Microsoft QMS solutions range from using a mix of Excel and Word, to taking a more structured OneDrive for Business approach.
-Alternatively, you can embark on a full-blown SharePoint project, or use one of the most extensive Microsoft 365 business packages to build out all the governance workflows required by various standards and regulations.
-But can they really deliver on complex quality challenges in a way that makes commercial sense for an SME?
+Microsoft QMS solutions range from stitching together word and excel files, to taking a more structured OneDrive for Business approach.
+Alternatively, it might entail a full-blown SharePoint project, or using one of the Microsoft 365 business packages to build out all the governance workflows required by ISO 13485, the FDA QMSR and GXP regulations.

 OneDrive For Business is Microsoft’s commercial file-sharing and collaboration offering, which competes with the likes of Dropbox and Box for the business dollar.
 It’s a better option for a QMS than stitching together a solution with only the standard MS Office tools, but still not perfect.